 In addition to the above, and according to the pupil's timetable, he or she may be required to bring other items to College, for example Physical Education kit.
 It has to be appreciated that failure to bring these items to College will lead to disruption in class and hence affect the quality of education experienced by your son/daughter.
+Please also ensure your child has a regular supply of tissues & hand sanitiser.

 The College strives for excellence in all aspects of the education we provide and, by complying with the above; you will help us deliver this excellence within the classroom.